inaimathi/kicktracker/README.md

 #### Server

 - Clone this repo and `cd` into it
-- Run `lein uberjar`
+- Either
-- Run `java -jar target/kicktracker*standalone.jar`
+	- Run `lein uberjar`, then `java -jar target/kicktracker*standalone.jar`
+	- Run `lein run`

 You can specify the listening port in that last step by passing it as an argument.
+For instance, `java -jar target/kicktracker*standalone.jar 8484` and `lein run 8484` both listen on port `8484` instead of the default.
 The default port is `8000`.
-For instance, `java -jar target/kicktracker*standalone.jar 8484` listens on port `8484` instead of the default.

 ## TODO